 Beam is a coral+peach shade that looks like you just got back from a sunny vacation where you used SPF religiously but still ended up with a tiny hint of color on your face (don’t we all want that?).

 Haze is a berry color that reminds me of Benefit’s Benetint (the one that you need to blend in really quick before you end up with a splotch of color on your cheek).

 No makeup face

 With Cloud Paint (“Beam” on left and “Haze” on right)

 Post Cloud Paint application thoughts:

--will be using Haze for when I want to look like I work out regularly and am always hydrated.
-Also perfect for nighttime events when you want your cheeks to pop.
+-Will be using Haze for when I want to look like I work out regularly and am always hydrated.
+Also perfect for nighttime when you want your cheeks to pop.

 Final Thoughts: The only blush product I will put on my face because 1) I can’t feel it 2) so easy to use and foolproof, and 3) goes well with or without face makeup.